jondot/awesome-react-native/README.md

 * [loki ★395](https://github.com/oblador/loki) - Visual Regression Testing for Storybook
 * [react-native-slowlog ★271](https://github.com/jondot/react-native-slowlog) - A high-performance timer based profiler for React Native that helps you track big performance problems
 * [react-native-zip-archive ★173](https://github.com/plrthink/react-native-zip-archive) - Zip / Unzip archive utility
-* [react-native-tips ★160](https://github.com/frichti/react-native-tips) - This module is used to create easily some tips to help your new users to understand how works your app.
 * [codemod-RN24-to-RN25 ★104](https://github.com/sibeliusseraphini/codemod-RN24-to-RN25) - a simple codemod to handle the new import style on >=RN25
 * [react-native-linkedin ★101](https://github.com/xcarpentier/react-native-linkedin) React-Native LinkedIn, a simple LinkedIn login library for React-Native or Expo with WebView and Modal
 * [react-native-eval ★75](https://github.com/artemyarulin/react-native-eval) - Call any JS functions from your native code